 This activity was approved in our FY 2009 MTW Annual Plan and implemented on February 1, 2010.
+This activity was closed out through our FY 2019 Annual MTW Plan.
+This FY 2018 Annual MTW Report contains close-out reporting data for this activity.

-This activity limits voluntary program moves for Housing Choice Voucher participants to no more than one time in two years, and only upon verification from the current landlord that the tenant is in good standing.
-Exceptions to this policy are made for moves related to self-sufficiency, reasonable accommodation, and domestic violence situations.
+This activity allowed HACSB to limit voluntary program moves for Housing Choice Voucher participants to no more than one time in two years, and only upon verification from the current landlord that the tenant is in good standing.
+Exceptions to this policy were made for moves related to self-sufficiency, reasonable accommodation, and domestic violence situations.